-The syndicated loan – a credit facility that’s provided not by one lender, but a group of lending institutions (also called a “syndicate”), to a single borrower – is, according to some press reports, anticipated to help create at least 100,000 direct jobs and build a $5 billion revenue business by 2018.
+The syndicated loan – a credit facility that’s provided not by one lender, but a group of lending institutions (also called a “syndicate”), to a single borrower – was, according to some press reports, anticipated to help create at least 100,000 direct jobs and build a $5 billion revenue business by the just ended year, 2018.

 The company’s CEO, Mohammed Dewji, is quoted to have said, “This is the kind of money the company needs to realize its dream”.
 Launched into syndication in 2014, the credit facility involved six banks, namely Citibank Tanzania, FirstRand, Rabobank International, Mauritius Commercial Bank, Nedbank, and Rand Merchant Bank–as the “mandated lead arranger”.